-MASTER OF ARTS (in Christian Studies)
+MASTER OF ARTS

+(in Christian Studies)

 The Master of Arts in Christian Studies is designed as a research degree to equip pastors, church staff members, educators, missionaries, and other Christian workers who desire to develop advanced skills in academic research and understanding, knowledge of the literature of the discipline, interpreting and delivering the Christian message, leading churches, and conducting various Christian ministries.
-The MA in Christian Studies will require the student to complete thirty semester hours of study organized in the following structure:
+The MA in Christian Studies will require the student to complete thirty semester hours

+of study organized in the following structure:

 GR 501.
 Introduction to Graduate Research (3 hours) GR 680.
 Comprehensive Examination (0 hours) GR 690.
-Graduate Thesis (6 hours) .
-9 HOURS AREA OF CONCENTRATION Biblical Studies (BS) Concentration OR Christian Ministry (CM) Concentration 12 HOURS ELECTIVES .
-9 HOURS TOTAL 30 HOURS
+Graduate Thesis (6 hours)

+AREA OF CONCENTRATION

+ELECTIVES9 HOURS

+TOTAL30 HOURS

-MASTER OF ARTS (in Music and Worship Leadership)
+MASTER OF ARTS

+(in Music and Worship Leadership)

+The Markey of Autoin Marking and Marking Londonskin in a consequent

 The Master of Arts in Music and Worship Leadership is a research degree designed to equip vocational worship pastors, church musicians, and other Christian workers who desire to develop advanced skills in academic research and understanding in the theological foundations for worship, worship leadership, and professional administration.